Avatarchik/desktop-notifier/README.md

 #### Todo

 - Send more data - like contact picture when receiving a phone call, email subject line text etc.
+- Figure out a way to display images in the windows app notification
 - Create a user installable chrome plugin
 - Create a user installable desktop app